aws-samples/aurora-and-database-migration-labs/Labs/amazon-rds-purpose-built-workshop/lab3-AthenaFederatedQuery/README.md

 In this lab, we will leverage this feature to query data stored in Amazon DynamoDB, Amazon Aurora PostgreSQL and AWS S3 using a single SQL query.
 Athena executes federated queries using Data Source Connectors that run on [AWS Lambda](http://aws.amazon.com/lambda).

+:warning: **We don't recommend to onboard your production workload to Athena Federated Query (Preview) yet.
+Query performance may vary between the preview Workgroup and the other workgroups in your account.
+Additionally, AWS may add new features and bug fixes to the preview Workgroup that may not be backwards compatible.**

 ## Prerequisites

 1. Use **Chrome browser** to do this lab as we have noticed some issues with Firefox while doing this Lab.